jxtx/covid-lessons/src/sars2-biology.md

 ## Genome organization

 All coronaviruses contain non-segmented positive strand RNA genome approx. 30 kb in length.
 It is invariably 5'-leader-UTR-replicase-S-E-M-N-3'UTR-poly(A).
-In addition, it contains a variety of accessory proteins interspersed throughout the genome:
+In addition, it contains a variety of accessory proteins interspersed throughout the genome.
+{ .speak }

 ![](https://media.springernature.com/original/springer-static/image/chp%3A10.1007%2F978-1-4939-2438-7_1/MediaObjects/317916_1_En_1_Fig1_HTML.gif)
 { .left }